ynuo-o/Visual-system-logbook-/lab1/README.md

 end
  ```

 After implementing the `Shear` function, a test was conducted using representative shear values in both directions.
+In `Shear(I, 0.1, 0.5)`, 0.1 represents the horizontal shear factor and 0.5 represents the vertical shear factor, resulting in a stronger distortion in the vertical direction.
 The resulting image confirms that the `Shear` function operates correctly according to the task requirements
  ```matlab
 S = Shear(I, 0.1, 0.5);
 imshow(S)
  ```
 <img src="5.png" width="300">